LegumeFederation/cmap-js/README.md

 npm install
 ```

+## Build and Tests

-* Bundle the Javascript and CSS, and files are written into the `dist/` directory.
+* ES6 code is transpiled with Babel and bundled with Rollup, and the results are written into the `dist/` directory.
 ```
-gulp
+gulp                  # outputs files to dist/ gulp && gulp watch    # starts a development web server w/ auto-reload npm test              # runs unit tests and coverage report
 ```